-The framing of Hebrew literature in the Jewish-American discourse as nationalistic did not, therefore, offer a paradigm for isolationist paradigm for Jewish ‘tribalness.’
-The ideology at the core of the reviews in this decade echoes the Zionist orientation of American thinkers, such as Louis Brandeis and Horace Kallen, which identified in Israeli nationalism an inspirational source for an integrated Jewish identity, which in turn would constitute a contribution to the pluralistic and multi-cultural American society.
-As Emily Katz has demonstrated in regard to Jewish-American agents of music, art, and Israeli folk dance, and as Matthew Silver illustrated regarding the reception of Leon Uris’s Exodus, the agents of Hebrew literature in the 1950s also aspired to draw the American reader closer to Israel by presenting popular national American myths as common to both nations and by drawing similarities between the contemporary Israeli reality and the historical reality of the American nation.
-Thus, unlike the earlier decades of the century, in the 1950s, Hebrew literature, when mediated for the American discourse, did not shed features associated with the Land of Israel and the national rebirth.
-In the spirit of those years, there was nothing more natural for Jewish-American critics than to nurture, and even empower, this nationalism.
+The understanding and framing of Hebrew literature through a largely nationalist prism did not, therefore, offer an isolationist Jewish identity in America.
+The ideological underpinnings of its critical reception in this decade rather echoed the Zionism of American thinkers such as Louis Brandeis, Horace Kallen and Mordecai Kaplan, who saw identification with Jewish nationalism in Palestine (and Israel) as a source of inspiration for American Jewish integration, and as a contribution to a multicultural, pluralistic American society.
+As Emily Katz has demonstrated with the postwar American Jewish absorption of Israeli music, art, and folk dance, and Matthew Silver with the reception of Leon Uris’s Exodus, agents of Hebrew literature in America in the 1950s also aspired to draw their readership closer to Israel by positing national American myths as common to both nations, and by drawing similarities between contemporary Israeli reality and the historical reality of America’s past.
+Thus, unlike previous decades, Hebrew literature transferred to American culture in the 1950s without shedding its national preoccupations – in the spirit of those years, there was nothing more natural for Jewish American critics than to nurture, and even amplify, a nationalist discourse.

-In the late 1950s and early 1960s, the literary discourse began to change gradually, and throughout the ensuing decades more skeptical and critical voices were heard regarding the idea of a literature that draws its strength from nationalism.
-Remarks in the American press that identified nationalistic qualities in Hebrew literature, and which described them in quite positive and naïve terms, became rare.
-In fact, major voices in the American discourse began to celebrate the Israeli authors mainly for their subverting of the Zionist narrative’s conventions.
+In the late 1950s and early 1960s, the literary discourse began to gradually change, and throughout the ensuing decades more doubtful and critical voices were heard regarding the idea of a literature that draws its strength from nationalism.
+Observations in American discourse that identified and lauded nationalist qualities in Hebrew literature became rarer.
+Dominant voices on the American scene began to celebrate Israeli writers mainly for their subverting of accepted conventions of the Zionist narrative.
 This change of approach was boosted by the rise of influential new critics of Israeli letters on the American scene, such as Robert Alter in Commentary, but it was also increasingly felt in mainstream American press, such as the New York Times.